 To track citizens' opinions on top priorities for smart city development going forward, KPMG China, in association with CLP Holdings, JOS, Siemens, Smart City Consortium and Wilson Group, recently launched a new report entitled Connected Cities: Citizen insights across Asia Pacific.
 The report features a survey of 4,192 residents in five leading Asia Pacific cities, namely, Hong Kong, Melbourne, Seoul, Shanghai and Singapore, on the benefits they expect to enjoy as cities become 'smarter'.
 Key focus areas of the survey include transportation and mobility, building a future-focused workforce, living environment, healthcare, energy and resources and the impact of technology.

-At this seminar, Marcos Chow, KPMG' IT Advisory Partner will share insights on the current state of smart city development in the five cities polled as well as key differentiators and best practices.
-This will be followed by an interactive discussion with our panellists Mark Lunt, JOS' Group Managing Director, Clube Ng, Smart City Consortium' Industry Liaison and Partnership SIG Chairman and Keith Cheng, Siemens' Head of HK Digitalization Hub.
+At this seminar, Julian Vella, KPMG' ASPAC Regional Head - Global Infrastructure Advisory & Co-Head – China Infrastructure will share insights on the current state of smart city development in the five cities polled as well as key differentiators and best practices.
+This will be followed by an interactive discussion with our panellists Mark Lunt, JOS' Group Managing Director, Clube Ng, Connected City Alliance' Founding Co-Chairman, and Keith Cheng, Siemens' Head of HK Digitalization Hub.
 The panel will be moderated by Patrick Lee, Convener of the Chamber's Smart City Working Group.